 Hey, this is Rick Kaselj from ExercisesForInjuries.com.
-I wanted to go through a concept of self traction when it relates to your back.
+I wanted to go through a concept of self-traction related to workouts for your lower back.

-What traction is, is to put a light stretch on the low back to decrease the pressure that’s built up in your discs in your lower back.
+What traction is, is to put a light stretch on your lower back to decrease the pressure built up in the discs in your lower back.

 So what happens is when you go to bed, and you lie on your back, sleep gives your body a chance to recover and what happens with your back is it ends up expanding, and the discs end up expanding, end up being larger in height compared to the end of the day.

-Now, when you get up and start doing things and moving around the discs end up compressing and getting smaller.
-And this is especially true if you end up doing activities that involve higher stress on the back.
+The discs compress and get smaller when you get up and start doing things and moving around.
+And this is especially true if you end up doing activities with higher stress on the back.

-For example, if you end up doing a lot of sitting or a lot of driving, that sitting and driving puts about 40% more pressure on your back and more pressure on the discs.
-As these discs get smaller and smaller throughout the day, what we can end up doing is decreasing the pressure in the back by elongating those discs, and you can do that by something that I call Self Traction.
+For example, if you do a lot of sitting or a lot of driving, sitting and driving puts about 40% more pressure on your back and more pressure on the discs.
+As these discs get smaller and smaller throughout the day, we can end up decreasing the pressure in the back by elongating those discs, and you can do that by something that I call Self Traction.

 How to do Self Traction?